 Another important aspect not to be forgotten is SEO – search engine optimization, i.e. making sure the pages on your website are built around popular keywords.
 They help your website get found by the search engines and pushed to the top of the listings (which is how you found this website!).

 Assuming the English version of your German website should be equally effective, it needs to include keywords popular in the second language.
 This turns the process of

-So be clear about the work involved before commissioning German translations of your website.
+So think about the actual work involved before commissioning German translations of your website.

 A badly translated company website doesn't create confidence in the products or services the company is trying to sell.
 So this is very emphatically not an area in which any organisation should cut corners to save costs.

 With our focus on German website translation, our target audience is native English-speakers in the UK, USA, Canada, Australia, NZ, etc. Plus every non-German speaker using English as their second language and/or international language of communication.

-That means it needs to avoid linguistic formulations that could cause misunderstanding or even offence: as a rule, idioms, culturally-specific jokes, and jargon don't translate well.
+That means it needs to avoid linguistic formulations that could cause misunderstanding or even offence – sadly those idioms, culturally-specific jokes, and jargon tend not to translate well.

 Keep your language clear and simple, and your sentences short.

 The cultural aspects of website translation includes the small details you perhaps wouldn’t immediately think of.
 But forget them and your website feels oh-so translated.
 They include: